uws-eresearch/drafts/omeka-tools-day-post.md

   affiliation: University of Western Sydney
 - name: Andrew Leahy
   affiliation: University of Western Sydney
+- name: Gerry Devine
+  affiliation: University of Western Sydney
-- name: Author 3
+- name: Jake Farrell
-  affiliation: ABC
+  affiliation: Intersect, Australia

----
+-

 So, we have been asking this 'Is it aDORAble?' question about a few different software packages, and putting them through their paces at a series of Tuesday 'tools days' hosted by UWS eResearch.
 What we're asking is, "Is this software going to be one of our supported Working Data Repositories for researcher cohorts?"
 That is, how does it rate as a [DORA], a Digital Object Repository for Academe?